Version 12.0.0

 Overview

 Backup in WiredTiger can be performed using the "backup:" cursor.
-WiredTiger supports four types of backups.
+WiredTiger supports three types of backups.

 1. Full database